onethinx/Sprouty_Workshop/Part_3_LoRaWAN/README.md

 };
 ```

 In this structure you configure the LoRaWAN Stack.
-If you are new to LoRaWAN, you do not need to modify it, but we encurage you to study it a bit after the workshop has finished.
+If you are new to LoRaWAN, you do not need to modify it, but we encourage you to study it a bit after the workshop has finished.

 in the same folder as the main.c, you can see a folder called OnethinxCore.
 If you expand this folder, you will see a header file called LoRaWAN_keys.h.
 This is where we save the LoRaWAN keys.
 You can double click it to modify it.

 ![Part 3 Keys](https://github.com/onethinx/Sprouty_Workshop/blob/main/assets/img/P3Keys.png)

 In the following structure you can configure the Sleep parameters.
-For now, you do not need to modify it, but we encurage you to study it a bit after the workshop has finished.
+For now, you do not need to modify it, but we encourage you to study it a bit after the workshop has finished.

 ```c
 sleepConfig_t sleepConfig=